paralin/starred/README.md

 - [bradenaw/juniper](https://github.com/bradenaw/juniper) - Juniper is an extension to the Go standard library using generics, including containers, iterators, and streams.
 - [hashicorp/go-getter](https://github.com/hashicorp/go-getter) - Package for downloading things from a string URL using a variety of protocols.
 - [hashicorp/nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and sc
-- [ory/kratos](https://github.com/ory/kratos) - Next-gen identity server (think Auth0, Okta, Firebase) with Ory-hardened authentication, MFA, FIDO2, TOTP, WebAuthn, profile management, identity schemas, social sign in, registration, account recover
+- [ory/kratos](https://github.com/ory/kratos) - Next-gen identity server (think Auth0, Okta, Firebase) with Ory-hardened authentication, PassKeys, MFA, FIDO2, TOTP, WebAuthn, profile management, identity schemas, social sign in, registration, accou
 - [ory/hydra](https://github.com/ory/hydra) - OpenID Certified™ OpenID Connect and OAuth Provider written in Go - cloud native, security-first, open source API security for your infrastructure.
 SDKs for any language.
 Works with Hardware Security
 - [aybabtme/iocontrol](https://github.com/aybabtme/iocontrol) - Measure and throttle the rate at which data is transferred.
 - [norouter/norouter](https://github.com/norouter/norouter) - NoRouter: IP-over-Stdio.
 The easiest multi-host & multi-cloud networking ever.
 No root privilege is required.